Setia-Verma-Lab/endometriosis_subtyping/RUN_SEQUENCE.md

 This is the order of commands to replicate the analyses performed.

 Any time I'm running `snakemake all`, the pertinent output files are listed under `rule all` in the respective `Snakefile` of that directory.

+Many of the `Snakefile`s have `include:` statements at the top.
+Source code for those dependency Snakemake pipelines can be found in `supplementary_snakemake_workflows`

 # Genotype Preparation
 ## `Locus_Extraction`